Kotlin/dataframe/docs/StardustDocs/topics/write.md

 [//]: # (title: Write)
 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.Write-->

-`DataFrame` can be saved into CSV or JSON formats.
+`DataFrame` can be saved into CSV, TSV, JSON and XLS, XLSX formats.

 ### Writing to CSV

 You can write `DataFrame` in CSV format to file, to `String` or to `Appendable` (i.e. to `Writer`).

+Values of ColumnGroup, FrameColumn, i.e. AnyRow, AnyFrame will be serialized as JSON objects.

 <!---FUN writeCsv-->